Proterozoic: Life

 The Proterozoic can be roughly divided into seven biostratigraphic zones which correspond to informal time periods.
-The first was the Labradorian, lasting from 2.0–1.65 Ga.
-It was followed by the Anabarian, which lasted from 1.65–1.2 Ga and was itself followed by the Turukhanian from 1.2–1.03 Ga.
-The Turukhanian was succeeded by the Uchuromayan, lasting from 1.03–0.85 Ga, which was in turn succeeded by the Yuzhnouralian, lasting from 0.85–0.63 Ga.
-The final two zones were the Amadeusian, spanning the first half of the Ediacaran from 0.63–0.55 Ga, and the Belomorian, spanning from 0.55–0.542 Ga.
+The first was the Labradorian, lasting from 2.0 to 1.65 Ga.
+It was followed by the Anabarian, which lasted from 1.65 to 1.2 Ga and was itself followed by the Turukhanian from 1.2 to 1.03 Ga.
+The Turukhanian was succeeded by the Uchuromayan, lasting from 1.03 to 0.85 Ga, which was in turn succeeded by the Yuzhnouralian, lasting from 0.85 to 0.63 Ga.
+The final two zones were the Amadeusian, spanning the first half of the Ediacaran from 0.63 to 0.55 Ga, and the Belomorian, spanning from 0.55 to 0.542 Ga.

 The emergence of advanced single-celled eukaryotes began after the Oxygen Catastrophe.
 This may have been due to an increase in the oxidized nitrates that eukaryotes use, as opposed to cyanobacteria.
 It was also during the Proterozoic that the first symbiotic relationships between mitochondria (found in nearly all eukaryotes) and chloroplasts (found in plants and some protists only) and their hosts evolved.

 By the late Palaeoproterozoic, eukaryotic organisms had become moderately biodiverse.
 The blossoming of eukaryotes such as acritarchs did not preclude the expansion of cyanobacteria – in fact, stromatolites reached their greatest abundance and diversity during the Proterozoic, peaking roughly 1.2 Ga.

 The earliest fossils possessing features typical of fungi date to the Paleoproterozoic Era, some 2.4 Ga; these multicellular benthic organisms had filamentous structures capable of anastomosis.

 The Viridiplantae evolved sometime in the Palaeoproterozoic or Mesoproterozoic, according to molecular data.

 Eukaryote fossils from before the Cryogenian are sparse, and there seems to be low and relatively constant rates of species appearance, change, and extinction.
 This contrasts with the Ediacaran and early Cambrian periods, in which the quantity and variety of speciations, changes, and extinctions exploded.

 Classically, the boundary between the Proterozoic and the Phanerozoic eons was set at the base of the Cambrian Period when the first fossils of animals, including trilobites and archeocyathids, as well as the animal-like Caveasphaera, appeared.
 In the second half of the 20th century, a number of fossil forms have been found in Proterozoic rocks, particularly in ones from the Ediacaran, proving that multicellular life had already become widespread tens of millions of years before the Cambrian Explosion in what is known as the Avalon Explosion.
 Nonetheless, the upper boundary of the Proterozoic has remained fixed at the base of the Cambrian, which is currently placed at 538.8 Ma.